gabrielebelloo/woo-order-tracker/readme.md

 # WooCommerce Order Tracker Plugin for WordPress

 ## Overview
-The **Woo Order Tracker Plugin** allows you to track orders and send updates to webhook URLs.
-This plugin lets you enable/disable order tracking and manage webhook URLs where order tracking data will be sent.
+The **Woo Order Tracker Plugin** allows you to track orders and send updates to a webhook URL.
+This plugin lets you enable/disable order tracking and choose the webhook URL where order tracking data will be sent.
 It's a simple way to integrate order tracking with external systems or services.

 ## Features
 - Enable/disable order tracking.